Death of Abdul Wali

-Abdul Wali was an Afghan farmer who died in US custody on June 21, 2003 at the age of 28.
+Abdul Wali was an Afghan farmer who was tortured to death in United States custody on June 21, 2003, at the age of 28.
 At the time of his death, he had been held for three days at the US base 10 mi south of Asadabad, in Kunar Province, Afghanistan, on suspicion of involvement in a rocket attack on the same base, after voluntarily handing himself in.
 The local governor, Said Akbar, had told Wali to turn himself in so he could clear his name.

-The cause of his death was at first reported to be a heart attack, but this came into question when three members of the U.S. 82nd Airborne Division came forward to testify that CIA contractor David Passaro assaulted Wali.
-Passaro, a former U.S. Army Ranger, allegedly beat Wali for two consecutive nights, causing grievous injuries including a fractured pelvis.
+The cause of his death was at first reported to be a heart attack, but this came into question when three soldiers of the 82nd Airborne Division came forward to testify that Central Intelligence Agency contractor David Passaro assaulted Wali.
+Passaro, a former Army Ranger, allegedly beat Wali for two consecutive nights, causing grievous injuries including a fractured pelvis.
 Prosecutors would charge that Passaro ordered soldiers not to allow Wali to sleep, limited his access to food and water and subjected him to two consecutive nights of interrogation and beatings.
 Among other injuries, Wali suffered a suspected fractured pelvis that would have made it impossible for him to urinate.
 Witnesses testified that during one session Passaro, while wearing combat boots, kicked Wali in the groin hard enough to lift him off the ground, threw Wali to the ground, beat Wali on the arms and legs with a heavy Maglite flashlight, and vigorously thrust a flashlight into Wali's abdomen.
-After the second night of beatings, Wali begged the soldiers to kill him and moaned a phrase that meant, "I'm dying."
+After the second night of beatings, Wali begged the Americans to kill him and repeatedly moaned "I'm dying."
 Wali died on his fourth day in custody.
 He repeatedly denied any involvement in the rocket attacks.

 Passaro was initially charged with two counts of assault with intent to do bodily harm and two counts of assault resulting in serious bodily injury.
 He faced up to 40 years in prison.
 However, Passaro was instead found guilty of one count of assault resulting in serious bodily injury, and three lesser counts of simple assault.
 Passaro faced a maximum of 11.5 years in prison.
 Said Akbar wrote to the judge, requesting that he impose the harshest sentence possible, saying Wali's death had helped terrorist recruiters.
 Passaro was sentenced to 8 years and 4 months in prison and three years of supervised release.
-This was over double what federal sentencing guidelines usually recommend for the assault charges.
+This was over double what federal sentencing guidelines usually recommend for assault charges.

 The judge told Passaro that he was very lucky there was no autopsy report or else he likely would've been charged with murder.
 In 2010, Passaro's sentence was reduced to 6 years and 8 months.
 An appellate court ruled that the judge had failed to fully explain his reasoning for exceeding the guidelines.
 Passaro was released from prison on January 26, 2011.